Tycro-Games/tycro-games.github.io/_posts/2025-10-27-Grand-Strategy-Editor-using-Gdextension-in-Godot-with-C++.md

 GDextension is a way to extend the Godot engine that still allows very easy distribution via their plugin store.

 There are a lot of resources on how to work with GDextension that I will link below.

-LINK RESOURCES
+- [documentation on GDextension with C++][gdextension]
+- [repo example][repo_example]

+>  The repo helped me set my project up with Visual Studio Code which I wanted to learn how to use, as it is faster than Visual Studio
+{: .prompt-info }

-Suffice to say that, coding in C++ plugins it is faster to run, but definitely not faster to write than in their scripting language (GDscript).
+Suffice to say that, coding in C++ plugins is faster to run, but definitely not faster to write than in GDscript (Godot's scripting language).

 Another important aspect is that I am only using compute shaders for generating the `color_lookup` and `color_map` at the beginning of the application.
-The rest is implemented using `SubViewports` in Godot, which is not the best way to implement it, but it allowed me to experiment faster than I could have using compute shaders.
+The rest is implemented using `SubViewports` in Godot, which is not the best way to do it, but it allowed me to experiment faster than I could have using compute shaders.

-## Rendering provinces using Imperator: Rome's paper
+## Rendering provinces using the paper on Imperator: Rome

 There are relatively few resources available online about Grand Strategy games.
 One that I found very useful is [Optimized Gradient Border Rendering in
 Imperator: Rome][intel_paper].
 Although the paper's title relates to performance, the prerequisites for optimization outline how to render gradients for the countries.

-> The fact that the paper above is only explaining the algorithm for gradients, **not** on how to make borders is a limitation of the technique I use.
-I will suggest better alternatives at the end of the article.
+> The fact that the paper is only explaining the algorithm for **gradients** and does **not** touch the topic of borders is a limitation of the technique I use.
+I will suggest a vector based approach at the end of the article.
 {: .prompt-tip }

 ![alt text](</assets/assets-2025-10-27/Screenshot 2025-09-22 150426.png>)